kriszyp/msgpackr/README.md

 	}
 });
 ```
-If you want to use msgpackr to encode and decode the data within your extensions, you can use the `read` and `write` functions and read and write data/objects that will be encoded and decoded by msgpackr, which can be easier and faster than creating and receiving separate buffers (note that you can't just return the instance from `write` or msgpackr will recursively try to use extension infinitely):
+If you want to use msgpackr to encode and decode the data within your extensions, you can use the `read` and `write` functions and read and write data/objects that will be encoded and decoded by msgpackr, which can be easier and faster than creating and receiving separate buffers.

+Note that you can't just return the instance from `write` or msgpackr will recursively try to use extension infinitely.
+If this is needed don't implement `write`, but use `writeAs: 'object' | 'array'` instead, so the object is written as a object or array without recursion.
+And in `read` function you can do `return Object.setPrototypeOf(data, ExtensionClass.prototype)` to add the prototype back.

 ```js
 import { addExtension, Packr } from 'msgpackr';